robey/bitbottle/docs/format.md

 Everything is nested bottles.

-A bottle is some metadata (header) and one or more data blocks.
+A bottle is some (small, structured) header and one or more data blocks.
 Each data block can be another bottle.

 ## Goals

 - Streamable: Files may be saved one at a time as the archive is read, and an archive can be written without buffering the whole thing in memory.
-Metadata should be small so it *can* be buffered, and data should be streamable always.
+Headers should be small so they *can* be buffered, and data should be streamable always.
 - It should be possible to cat several archives together and treat them as a larger archive.
 (That means the magic number has to be a special header, and EOF can be implicit.)
 - There should be an optional index so you don't have to scan the file to see what's in it.